radiant/radiant-event-calendar-extension/README.md

 ## Requirements

-Radiant 0.9, share_layouts and the `ri_cal` gem to handle iCal data.
+Radiant 0.9, `layouts` or `share_layouts` and the `ri_cal` gem to handle iCal data.
 It's declared in the extension so this should do it:

 	sudo rake gems:install

-This is compatible with `multi_site` and with the [sites](http://github.com/spanner/radiant-event_map-extension "spanner's radiant-event_map-extension at master - GitHub") extension.
+This is compatible with `multi_site` and with the [sites](http://github.com/spanner/radiant-sites-extension) extension.
 With the latter everything will be site-scoped.

 There is a 0.81 tag in the repository for the last version good with radiant 0.8.1 and `scoped_admin`.